maykinmedia/objects-api/docs/api/usage.rst

 Publish an object type version
 ------------------------------

 Let's publish our object type version.
-In the Objecttypes API you can do it with a PATCH request:
+In the API you can do it with a PATCH request:

 .. code-block:: http